 This deadline is enforced by your mentor.
 Dr. Golding will offer an automatic 10 day grace period.
 Any student who has not submitted a research plan to Blackboard by Feb 15th, June 15th or Sept 15th can be administratively removed from the course.

-Research plan will include:
+The research plan will include:

 – A title